SELECTION OF QUESTIONS AND ANSWERS

 This is the great advantage I had, and still have.
 Although I was exposed to other martial arts, my main training was in kungfu, and I used kungfu in my sparring all this while.

-In my early years of sparring with martial artists of outer styles when I did not know as many techniques then as now, I used two effective tricks, or strategies.
+In my early years of sparring with martial artists of other styles when I did not know as many techniques then as now, I used two effective tricks, or strategies.
 One, I chose opponents whom I knew I could defeat.
-Two, I practiced beforehand.the counters to their expected attack.
+Two, I practiced beforehand the counters to their expected attack.
 During sparring I just applied my routine of counters on them.

 Well, I had done exactly that but using freestyle fighting, so unlearning to "automatically" respond using my old freestyle techniques and skills had been a real challenge.
 It's been 20+ years of such training.
 But with the same determination and using much higher level of skills, I had been progressing slowly.
 Although, I might say It had been the most rewarding experience ever, and that in itself worth all the effort.